Bob Wade (artist): Later times

 Until his death in 2019, Bob Wade continued to produce his unique art.
 An example is his 2006 ‘Kinky Mobile’, a small tear drop trailer with a cowboy hat on top and a 3’ cigar sticking out the front, coinciding with Kinky Friedman’s run for Texas governor.
 Wade celebrated the installation of his iconic Iguana at the Fort Worth Zoo in June 2010, documented in these photos.
 A retrospective of his work was exhibited at the South Austin Museum of Popular Culture in the fall of 2009.

 Wade lived and worked in Austin, Texas.
 Wade's work can be found at The Grove, a public art program at Waterside, in Fort Worth.
 Installed in 2016, this outdoor sculpture celebrates the area's history and is made from re-purposed amusement rides and playground equipment.

 The Texas Book Festival chose Wade's “Let ’er Rip,” an image of a vintage cowgirl riding an oversized, bucking Texas horned frog, for its 2020 festival poster.

 During his last months of life Wade collaborated with over forty artists and writers on “Daddy-O's Book of Big-Ass Art”, a book featuring images and tales of more than a hundred of his most famous pieces.
 It was published ten months after his death in November, 2020.

 Personal life

 Wade was married twice, first to Sue Immel, ending in divorce.
 He met his second wife, Lisa Sherman, in 1982.
-By 1989 they were married and had a daughter.
-Wade is survived by two daughters.
+By 1989 they were married and had a daughter, Rachel.